nllz/IRTF-HRPC/draft-research.md

 #### User Identification

 The XMPP specification dictates that clients are identified with a resource (<node@domain/home> / <node@domain/work>) to distinguish the conversations to specific devices.
 While the protocol does not specify that the resource must be exposed by the client's server to remote users, in practice this has become the default behavior.
 In doing so, users can be tracked by remote friends and their servers, who are able to monitor presence not just of the user, but of each individual device the user logs in with.
 This has proven to be misleading to many users, {{pidgin}} since many clients only expose user level rather than device level presence.
-Likewise, user invisibility so that communication can occur while users don’t notify all buddies and other servers of their availability is not part of the formal protocol, and has only been added as an extension within the XML stream rather than enforced by the protocol.
+Likewise, user invisibility so that communication can occur while users don't notify all buddies and other servers of their availability is not part of the formal protocol, and has only been added as an extension within the XML stream rather than enforced by the protocol.

 #### Surveillance of Communication